CharlesFrFr/imretarted/README.md

 ## Roadmap

-- [ ] Basic user creation and authentication
+- [x] Basic user creation and authentication
+- [ ] Fortnite uses oauth tokens
 - [ ] All required fortnite responses be dynamic not from a static json file
 - [ ] Control panel for server admins